z0al/react-native-styled.macro/README.md

 ## Features

-- **Zero-overhead:** A Babel macro is used to compile the style string to optimized `StyleSheet.create` objects.
+- **Rich:** There is a utility for almost everything.
-- **Variants support:** For having two Button variants, Responsive layout, Platform specific styles, or event Dark mode.
+- **Variants:** For having two Button variants, Responsive layout, Platform specific styles, or event Dark mode.
 Variants can do it all.
-- **Customizable:** Simply add a `styled.config.js` and get creative.
+- **Customization:** Simply add a `styled.config.js` and get creative.

 ## Usage